pytorch/pytorch/docs/source/rpc.rst

 ----

 .. warning ::
-    RRefs are not currently supported when using CUDA tensors
+    When CUDA tensors are used, RRefs are only supported on `TensorPipe <https://pytorch.org/docs/stable/rpc.html#tensorpipe-backend>`__ backend

 An ``RRef`` (Remote REFerence) is a reference to a value of some type ``T`` (e.g. ``Tensor``) on a remote worker.
 This handle keeps the referenced remote